 - To increase the overall efficiency of the air traffic management system.

-In order to fulfil these objectives, the European Commission set high-level goals for the SES in 2012 to be met by 2020 and beyond:
+In order to fulfil these objectives, the European Commission set the following High-Level Goals

 - Enable a 3-fold increase in capacity which will also reduce delays both on the ground and in the air